 There is a lot going on right now.
 No one would blame you for not knowing that the health insurance market plan open enrollment period recently began.
-For 2021 health care coverage, the open enrollment period runs from Nov.
-1, 2020 to Dec.
-15, 2020, so it’s time to consider your options.
-Remember, if you do not enroll prior to Dec.
-15, you will only be able to elect market coverage if you qualify for a Special Enrollment Period.
+For 2023 health care coverage, the open enrollment period runs from Nov.
+1 to Jan.
+15, 2023, so it’s time to consider your options.
+Remember, if you don’t act by January 15, 2023, you can’t get 2023 coverage unless you qualify for a Special Enrollment Period.
 Enroll by December 15, 2022, for coverage that starts January 1, 2023.

 Want a reminder on exactly what the health insurance marketplace is?
 Of course: “A service that helps people shop for and enroll in health insurance.
 The federal government operates the Health Insurance Marketplace®, available at HealthCare.gov, for most states.
 Some states run their own Marketplaces.”
 There’s plenty more explained at HealthCare.gov.

 An important part of living your best life with psoriasis or psoriatic arthritis is finding a treatment that works for you and your unique experience with psoriatic disease.
 With the right health insurance, you may be able to significantly reduce the amount you spend on your treatments and health care provider appointments.

 Because the health insurance market can be intimidating or uncertain, the National Psoriasis Foundation (NPF) has created a number of resources designed to help you navigate the enrollment process, whether you seek commercial insurance or qualify for Medicaid or Medicare.

 What to Consider as You Pick a Commercial Plan

 Determine your insurance plan needs.

 - What was your deductible last year?
 Did you spend at least that amount?